 A Widower’s Journey In Faith, Love & Good Humor

-A Widower’s Journey In Faith, Love & Good Humor is a personal narrative of death, grief, an undying love, incredible spiritual interventions and an evolving new septuagenarian romantic relationship.
+A Widower’s Journey In Faith, Love & Good Humor by Harold Collins is a personal narrative of death, grief, an undying love, incredible spiritual interventions and a new and evolving septuagenarian romantic relationship.
 It is all held together by the humor and frustrations of the author’s tepid efforts to relearn the dating game in the senior citizen genre.

-This is a “mostly true”1 widower’s love story about a successful Chicago lawyer’s grief and search for a new loving companion relationship.
-After 53 years of perfect marriage to the elegantly beautiful, sophisticated and extraordinarily talented love of his life, she guides him in this search as his guardian angel continuing their loving relationship.
+This is a “mostly true” widower’s love story about a successful Chicago lawyer’s grief and search for a new loving relationship.
+After 52 years of perfect marriage to the elegantly beautiful, sophisticated and extraordinarily talented love of his life, she guides him in this search as his guardian angel, continuing their loving relationship.
 In the process he recovers and redefines his own Christian spirituality in a more meaningful personal relationship with the Holy Trinity.
 It all commenced with two young small town college students pursuing and finding their dreams come true in the big city of Chicago.

 Their three equally successful adult children and nine overachieving grandchildren are his safety net.
 Sons Mike and John (his law partners) and daughter Jodie (a celebrity dietician, writer and educator) must be nurtured as he comes to comprehend and respect the nuances of familial love vs. spousal love, the latter being as essential to his survival and recovery as the former.
 As their mentor, he must remain a rock even though he is alone, his heart aches and his ailing 95 year old mother’s mortality weighs on his mind as a reminder he might have to endure this life for another 20 years.